radiodiagnostica/resnet-cem-histo/PAPER.md

 5. Black Box Nature: Like many deep learning models, our ResNet-based model operates as a "black box," making it challenging to understand the specific image features it uses to make predictions.
 This lack of interpretability could be a barrier to clinical adoption.

+6. Pre-operative Biopsy Sampling: Our model was trained using hormone receptor status determined from pre-operative biopsies.
+This approach may be subject to sampling biases due to tumor heterogeneity.
+Future studies should consider confirming and training the model using post-operative surgical specimens, which may provide a more accurate representation of the tumor's overall hormone receptor status.

 Despite these limitations, our study provides a promising proof-of-concept for the use of deep learning in predicting hormone receptor status from contrast-enhanced mammography images.
 If further validated, this approach could potentially offer several advantages in clinical practice:

 1. Non-invasive Assessment: Predicting hormone receptor status from imaging data could reduce the need for invasive biopsies, particularly in cases where biopsy might be challenging or risky.